dmytrobazavluk/tasks/TESTING.md

 - Keep task in category tab during countdown, move to closed after
 - Show closed tasks in closed tasks tab
 - Keep past-completed task in today tab during countdown
+- Add task with "Some time in the future" scheduling
+- Display future tasks in correct order (soon first, then dates descending)
+- Hide Future tab when no scheduled tasks exist
+- Switch between scheduling modes in edit modal
+- Count future tasks correctly in sidebar

 **Export/Import Functionality (7 tests)** — `tests/export-import.spec.js`
 - Have export and import buttons